-Mohammad Ekhlague Ahmed, Assistant Professor, Head of Department and Lead Capstone Course Projects.
-He holds a Master's degree in Business Administration from Institute of Business Administration, Karachi.
+Mohammad Ekhlaque Ahmed, Assistant Professor, Head of Department and Lead Capstone Course Projects.
+He holds a Master's degree in Business Administration from the Institute of Business Administration, Karachi.
 He has over 30 years of working experience in the Corporate Sector at various Senior Management positions in both multinational and local companies.
 He worked for Philips, Osram, Dadabhoy Cement and Rajby Industries before joining IoBM as permanent faculty.
-Besides basic marketing courses like Marketing Management, Principles of Marketing, Sales Management he has also been teaching Strategic Marketing Planning, Marketing Strategies and Value Innovation, Distribution and Channel Management.
+Besides basic marketing courses like Marketing Management, Principles of Marketing, Sales Management, he has also been teaching Strategic Marketing Planning, Marketing Strategies and Value Innovation, Distribution and Channel Management.
 Currently he is pursuing his MPhil in Business Management from IoBM.
-Ekhlaque is also a corporate trainer in the field of Marketing & Management.
-He has been instrumental in bridging the gap between the academia and the corporate world by implementing experiential learning course programs at IoBM.
+He is also a corporate trainer in the field of Marketing & Management.
+He has been instrumental in bridging the gap between academia and the corporate world by implementing experiential learning course programs at IoBM.

-Kausar Saeed, Associate Professor, Marketing, possesses over 28 years of diversified experience of corporate, academic, entrepreneurial and developmental sector.
-She has served in various organizations at different positions including Aga Khan Foundation, Interflow Communications and Gtz (Deutsche Gesellschaft für Internationale Zusammenarbeit - a German NGO).
-Kausar teaches various courses of marketing and management at undergraduate, graduate and executive level.
-She is an experienced academician, researcher and consultant in the field marketing and management.
-She has presented her research papers in several International Conferences and has the credit of several published papers.
+Kausar Saeed, Associate Professor, Marketing, has over 28 years of diversified experience of the corporate, academic, entrepreneurial and developmental sectors.
+She has served with various organizations in different positions these include the Aga Khan Foundation, Interflow Communications and Gtz (Deutsche Gesellschaft für Internationale Zusammenarbeit - a German NGO).
+She teaches various courses of marketing and management at undergraduate, graduate and executive level.
+She is an experienced academician, researcher and consultant in the field of marketing and management.
+She has presented research papers at several International Conferences and has the credit of several published papers.
 Currently, she is pursuing her PhD degree in the area of Management Sciences.

 Saeed-ur-Rehman, Senior Fellow, Marketing, holds an MA in Political Science from the University of Karachi.
 His experience in Sales as a senior manager and executive is spread over a period of 34 years.
-His association with highly reputed multinationals such as Cyanamid and Gillette has honed his management, leadership, and communication skills.
-He has also been involved in conducting sales training on a national platform.
+His association with highly reputed multinationals such as Cyanamid and Gillette has helped hone his management, leadership, and communication skills.
+He has also been involved in conducting sales training at a national level.

-Saadiyeh Said, Assistant Professor has an MBA degree from IBA, Karachi.
-She has over 30 years of Academic, Marketing and market research experience, having worked in organizations like Johnson and Johnson and as Executive Director for Aftab Associates.
+Saadiyeh Said, Assistant Professor has an MBA from IBA, Karachi.
+She has over 30 years of Academic, Marketing and market research experience, having worked in organizations such as Johnson and Johnson and as Executive Director for Aftab Associates.
 She has also worked as a marketing consultant for Ferozesons Laboratories, Pakistan Ltd and Shazeb Industries.
 In addition, she has been actively involved in marketing management training programs for various organizations and has undertaken several market research projects at a national level.

-Dr. Syed Amir Saeed, Assistant Professor, Marketing, has completed his PhD in Marketing from Institute of Management Sciences, Peshawar.
-He has done his MBA from University of Peshawar.
-Subsequently he joined Gulf Ship Chandlers Dubai, where he was responsible for managing marketing activities and supplies to United Arab Shipping Corporations.
+Dr. Syed Amir Saeed, Assistant Professor, Marketing, has completed his PhD in Marketing from the Institute of Management Sciences, Peshawar.
+He has done his MBA from the University of Peshawar.
+Subsequently, he joined Gulf Ship Chandlers Dubai, where he was responsible for managing marketing activities and supplies to United Arab Shipping Corporations.
 He secured his MPhil in Marketing, and has executed multiple research projects in collaboration with Gallup Pakistan.
-Clients for those projects include World Bank and British Council.
+Clients for those projects include the World Bank and British Council.
 He has also provided advertising consultancy services to different national and multinational brands.